APS ACTION International Clinical Database and Repository – Top 10 Series

 • You will receive standard cardiovascular disease and blood clot prevention counseling for special situations (e.g., long flights, surgery).

-6. What does participation in the registry involve?
+6. What does participation in the APS ACTION registry involve?

 Your participation will involve a total of 11 study visits and 10 telephone interviews over a period of 10 years.
-Annual study visits are expected to last 20-30 minutes and can take place at the time of your routine visits to Hospital for Special Surgery.
-No additional visits are required unless you develop new aPL-related clinical events such as blood clots or pregnancy losses.
+Annual study visits are expected to last 20 to 30 minutes and can take place at the time of your routine visits to Hospital for Special Surgery.
+During the first 10-year period, no additional visits are required unless you develop new aPL-related clinical events such as blood clots or pregnancy losses.

-At each visit, 20-50ml (4-10 teaspoons) of blood will be drawn and information will be taken.
+At each visit, 20ml to 50ml (4 to 10 teaspoons) of blood will be drawn and information will be taken.
 This is done by collecting medical history, physical exam findings, and laboratory tests; storing the information in a database; and using that information at a later time for research studies.
 For example, information in this registry may be used in a future study to evaluate thrombosis prevention in aPL-positive patients with no history of thrombosis.

 There is no cost to you for your participation.
 Your decision to take part in this registry is completely voluntary.
 You will sign a consent form when you enroll, and you may withdraw from the registry at any time.